anoma/anoma/docs/src/explore/design/ledger/front-running.md

 ## Decrypting a transaction

-Wrapped transactions that are included in block `n` shall be decrypted and applied in block `n+1` depending on the chosen decryption protocol.
-We outline both protocols here.

-We first state that in both protocols, during the Vote Extension phase, the aggregated decryption shares needed to decrypt the transactions in the currently proposed block must be submitted from each validator (and be verified by other validators).
-Validators must collect the decryption shares they receive in case they must perform the decryption.
+Wrapped transactions that are included in block `n` shall be decrypted and applied in block `n+1`.
+During the Vote Extension phase, the aggregated decryption shares needed to decrypt the transactions in the currently proposed block must be submitted from each validator (and be verified by other validators via the VerifyVoteExtension method).
+If an invalid decryption share is received, it is ignored.

+Validators must collect the decryption shares they receive in case they are chosen as the next block proposer and must perform the decryption.
 The aggregation and validation of decryption shares is handled by Ferveo.

-### Decrypt-ahead protocol

-*__This protocol assumes that a validator knows that they are very likely to be the next block proposer__*.

-After a validator who knows they are likely to be chosen next as block proposer finalizes a block, they know the transactions to be decrypted and should have the necessary decryption shares.
-They may then begin the decryption and after this is finished may begin their Prepare Proposal phase.
-As part of the Prepare Proposal phase, the decrypted payloads are included into the proposed block.
+Since choosing the next block proposer is deterministic, validators can know with reasonable certainty that  they are likely to be chosen next as block proposer for block `n+1`.
+As such, when the finalize a block `n`, they know the transactions to be decrypted and should have the necessary decryption shares.

+They may then begin the decryption and after this is finished may continue with their Prepare Proposal phase.
+One expects that in the majority of cases that the decryption is completed before the next round begins.
+As part of their Prepare Proposal phase, the decrypted payloads are included into the proposed block.
-#### Pros:
- - No alteration to block after Prepare Proposal phase
- - Less communication overhead
-#### Cons:
- - Validators need to now in advance that they are likely to be the next proposer
- - Preparing new proposals is blocked until decryption is finished (which can be slow)
- - More than one validator will do decryption even though there will be a single proposer (wasted effort)

-### Async-decrypt protocol
-###TODO: This section doesn't make sense yet, need to figure out the details better
-*__This protocol assumes that a validator can query the state of the proposer after it has processed transactions__*.

-As opposed to the above protocol, the current block proposer decrypts the wrapped transactions from the previous block as part of their Process Proposal phase and then applies them.
-This means the computation happens asynchronously.

-However, in order to make this work, it should be possible for validators to query the state after the Process Proposal phase to see how to update their own state before the block is committed.

-#### Pros:
- - Expensive decryptions are only done by a single party
- - Decryption is done asynchronously
- - Does not require foreknowledge of proposers
-#### Cons:
- - More messaging overhead
- - Requires querying processed state of a proposer
+If the decryption was not successful, the block proposer includes a proof that the wrapped transaction could not be decrypted.
+If the proof is accepted by the other validators, that transaction is rejected.
+If the proof is not accepted, the other validators reject the proposal and may choose to slash the proposer.

 ### Verifying transaction decryption